classroom-resources/autograding/README.md

+### ARCHIVED
+NOTE: This Action is no longer used for Autograding tests created via the GitHub Classroom GUI.
+See our docs on Autograding for more information

 ## Autograding

 GitHub Classroom Autograding is a GitHub Action that classroom admins can use to automate the grading of student assignments.